 But you're still surviving ..."

-There's an artisan revival for the classic steel road bike, similar to the vinyl resurgence in music.
+There's an artisan revival for the classic steel road bike, similar to music’s vinyl resurgence.
 Good thing for Gilmour.
-Also, moneyed folks from around the country send Gilmour their classic bikes from the'70s and '80s for restoration, which has become a Gilmour specialty.
+Also, moneyed folks from around the country send Gilmour their classic bikes from the'70s and '80s for restoration, a new Gilmour specialty.
 He still builds around 25 custom frames a year.